nltp-ashes/Western-Goods/README.md

 - **Feel_Fried** - Reused some files from his Food, drug and drinks animations PD 1.0;
 - **arti** - Reused his trader_autoinject script;
 - **RavenAscendant** - Reused his rax_icon_tint script CC BY-NC-SA 3.0 Unported;
-- **RavenAscendant** - Wrote the code that manipulates helicopters' combat AI;
+- **RavenAscendant** - Wrote the code that takes control of helicopters' combat AI;
 - **lauta_ro** - Reused part of his More Guides addon;
 - **Aoldri** - Reused icons from his Hideout Furniture addon;
 - **A.R.E.A. mod** - Ported some models from their mod;
 - **segaretro.org** - For providing the textures for the xbox magazines CC BY 4.0;
 - **archive.org** - For providing the textures for the men magazines CC BY-NC-ND 4.0.
+- **commons.wikimedia.org** - For providing various logos and resources used in textures.
+- **freepik.com** - For providing various logos and resources used in textures.

 Special thanks to these people for their help in the making of this addon :
 - **SvetkaDystopia** - For taking the time to make models for this addon, enormous thanks;
 - **xcvb**, **RavenAscendant** - Help for so many things it'd be too long to list.
 Huge thanks to these two;
 - **Starcry_**, **Rascal**, **lauta_ro** - Helped to mitigate a compatibility issue with DirectX 8;
 - **arti** - For making his Barter UI Framework;
-- **arti** - For having updated the barters config files to work with the newer version of his addon.
+- **arti** - For having updated the barters config files to work with the newer version of his framework.

 If you are able to help in the following domains, please reach out :
 - Models and animations (To expand the variety of models, and add the missing use animations).